ashmag00/opensolver-libre-port/README.md

 Clone the repository and open openSolverPortTestDoc.ods.

 ## Usage Notes
-1. Click the "Run Solver" button in the first sheet of the openSolverPortTestDoc.ods.
-(Note: May not work the first time with WrappedTargetException, but should work afterwards)
+1. Click the "Run Solver" button in the first sheet of the openSolverPortTestDoc.ods (Note: May not work the first time with WrappedTargetException, but should work afterwards).
 2. Enter the proper objective cell addresses, variable cell addresses, constraints cell addresses (e.g. B2, C2:D4, etc).
 3. Choose objective sense(maximize or minimize.
 "Exact value of" functionality is in UI but may not work properly) and operators properly.
 4. Run solver by clicking Solve! button.